jerryfane/DCAVG/README.md

 # DCAVG: Bitcoin Daily Dollar Cost Averaging (DCA)
 **Tool that allows you to buy Bitcoin automatically every day (or almost every day)**

 With this tool you will never forget to buy your daily bitcoins.
-In fact, everything will be done automatically using the APIs of your Binance or Coinbase account.
-The bot will buy daily the correspondent in Bitcoin of an amount in euro defined by the user, through a "MARKET" trade for BTC-EUR.
+Indeed, you can use it to buy Bitcoin automatically through the API of various exchanges, at the moment Binance and Coinbase Pro.
+The tool buys a predefined amount of Bitcoin through a "MARKET" trade for BTC-EUR.

-If the EUR value of the Bitcoins to buy is lower than 10EUR or 0.001BTC, which is the minimum value to trade on Binance and Coinbase, then the bot will postpone the purchase to the next day until the value reaches at least the minimum value.
+If the EURO value of Bitcoin to buy is less than 10EURO or 0.001BTC, which are the minimum amount required to trade on Binance and Coinbase, then it postpones the purchase for the following days.
+It will save the amount it would have bought until it reaches at least this minimum required amount.
-All the information collected daily is saved on a csv `./src/datasets/data.csv`, so you can have the information available for possible analysis for your portfolio.
-To manage multiple users, you can also receive an excel report of all transactions made for a specific user, directly on telegram.

-The manager of this tool, can set their Telegram keys to  to the `./src/telegram/secrets.py` file and configure the purchase settings for each user to `./src/datasets/users.csv`.
-It is possible to specify for each user, their own telegram username, in this way they can receive reports by sending a message with "/report" to the [@dcavg_bot](http://t.me/dcavg_bot).
+All the information saved daily, are stored on `./src/datasets/data.csv`, and it will be possible to receive automatically a report in .xlsx format to analyze the data of purchases through a telegram bot.

+Who will deploy this tool, will be able to easily manage multiple users, and configure their settings on `./src/datasets/users.csv`, moreover he will need to insert his telegram keys to the `./src/telegram/secrets.py` file.
+In this way it will be possible to integrate a bot on telegram to manage report sharing for all users.

 The telegram bot must have been started by running the [DCAVG_telegram_bot.py](https://github.com/jerryfane/DCAVG/blob/master/src/telegram/DCAVG_telegram_bot.py).